circonus/docs/content/circonus/on-premises/installation/installation.md

    DC.
 There are several exceptions to this rule:
    * The `caql_broker` role must list all nodes from both DCs.
 They will operate as one cluster.
-   * The `stratcon` role's `groups` attribute must be specified, to describe how the nodes are grouped by datacenter.
+   * While its `_machlist` contains only the local node(s), the `stratcon` role's `groups` attribute must be specified, to describe how the nodes are grouped by datacenter.
 The `node_ids` attribute must list all nodes from both DCs as well.
-For example, if you had a single node for the role in each location, the stratcon attributes would look like this:
+For example, if you had a single node for the role in each location, the stratcon attributes for the primary datacenter would look like this:
      ```
      "_machlist": [ "DC1server" ],
      "groups": [